-Learn how to search for high quality health information using key sources, how to use search engines effectively and how to assess website quality and reliability.
+Learn how to search for high quality health information using key sources, use search engines effectively and assess website quality and reliability.

-Learn how to search clinical databases to find evidence and information to support patient care and professional or service development.
-Training can be conducted using your own research interests and refresher training is also available.
+Learn how to search clinical databases (e.g. CINAHL, PsycINFO) to find evidence and information to support your work, study and professional or service development.
+Training can incorporate your own research interests and refresher training is also provided.

 Learn about levels of evidence, systematic reviews, and how to search this key evidence based resource effectively.

 Learn how to search the library catalogue and manage your online library account.
-Get help with accessing and downloading E-books and using your Open Athens account to find and access articles.
+Get help with accessing and downloading e-books and using your Open Athens account to find and read articles.
 Get help with referencing your sources and finding items on your reading list.